 SPAGHETTI WITH GARLIC AND OLIVE OIL

-- 1 Tbs dried chilli, or to taste (or 3 fresh chillies)
+- 1 Tbs dried chili flakes, or to taste (or 3 fresh chillies)

 - salt, to taste

-- Bring a pot of salted water to the boil and add the spaghetti.
-Cook until the spaghetti is soft but still has a little bite.
+- Bring a pot of salted water to the boil and add spaghetti.
+Cook until al dente: the spaghetti is soft but still has a little bite.

-- While the spaghetti is cooking make the sauce: remove the seeds from the chillies and finely chop.
-Peel and finely slice or chop the garlic.
+- While the spaghetti is cooking make the sauce: If you don't use dried chili flakes, remove the seeds from the chilies and finely chop.
+Peel and finely slice the garlic cloves.

 - Heat the olive oil gently in a frying pan.
-Add the garlic and chilli and cook gently for a few minutes, or until the garlic starts to change colour, which will be enough time for the flavourings to infuse the oil.
-Take care not to burn the garlic.
+Add the garlic and chili and cook gently for a few minutes, or until the garlic is pale gold, which will be enough time for the flavorings to infuse the oil (take care not to burn it!).
+Stir in chopped parsley.

-- Drain the spaghetti still "al dente" and add to the frying pan, mix to coat with the oil and cook on a medium heat for other 2 minutes, stirring a couple of times.
+- Add spaghetti to the frying pan, stir well to coat with the oil, add some starchy cooking water, as much as needed to ensure the pasta is moist and juicy*.
+Cook on medium heat for 30 seconds, stirring a couple of times.

-- Sprinkle the spaghetti with a generous handful of chopped the parsley and grated parmesan cheese, if you like (I do!) and serve.
+- Sprinkle the spaghetti with extra chopped parsley, and grated parmesan cheese if you don't keep it vegan.
+Enjoy!